neobotix/neo_mpo_500-2/README.md

 # Documentation

-Coming soon..!
+ROS Documentation can be [found here](https://neobotix-docs.de/ros/).

+Hardware documentation for this robot can be [found here](https://neobotix-docs.de/hardware/en/).

 # Contact information

 For more information please visit our website at www.neobotix-robots.com.
 If you have any questions, just get in touch with us:
 * General information: http://www.neobotix-robots.com/company-contact.html
-* ROS-2 related questions: ros@neobotix.de
+* ROS 2 related questions: ros@neobotix.de